LeKinaSa/plog-talpa-trickytriple/Final_Report.md

 ## Game Start

-At the start of the game, all the pieces are inside the board.
+At the start of the game, all the pieces are inside the gameboard.
 Their position is in such a pattern that there are no orthogonally adjacent pieces from the same player.

 The starting player is red.